 Due to the COVID-19 pandemic, this course will be facilitated online with a mixture of daily live-sessions and guided tasks to be completed.

-The term brutalism does not mean the adjective "brutal" but the French béton brut, the expression for exposed concrete.
-Brutalist buildings break almost brute with the familiar of a conventional formal language; they are concrete memories of the post-war period and of utopias of social coexistence.
+The term "brutalism" does not mean the adjective "brutal" but the French "béton brut", the expression used to describe exposed concrete.
+Brutalist buildings break the familiarity of the conventional formal language.
+They are concrete memories of the post-war period and represent the utopias of social coexistence.

-Few architectural styles have such a hard time as brutalism.
-Experts don't even agree whether one can call it an architectural style.
-Many see in it only ugly concrete blocks and today several buildings are threatened with demolition.
-But the expressive buildings were created in a time of experiments, of social upheaval.
-They embody an attitude of uncompromising, rigorous and radicalism that sees architecture as a social medium.
-No historical cement like the Berlin Palace or other historicizing fake buildings, no standardized investor architecture.
+Only a few architectural styles had such a hard time as brutalism.
+Experts can't even agree whether one can call it an architectural style at all.
+Many only see ugly concrete blocks and today several buildings are threatened with demolition.
+But those buildings were created in a time of experiments and social upheaval.
+They embody non-compromising, rigor, and radicalism and make architecture a social medium.
+No historical cement like the Berlin Palace or other fake historical buildings, no standardized investor architecture.